Saturday, June 27th, 2026

 Here are the commodity markets which illustrate the changing bigger picture for them:

-DOWN Trending Futures Markets: Soymeal, British Pound, Cocoa, Cotton, Kansas Wheat and Crude Oil, Live Cattle, Sugar, Corn & CBT Wheat (These five new this week.)
+UP Trending Futures Markets: Soymeal, Crude Oil, Sugar, Soybeans, Corn, Russell 200 Index and Cotton, Lean Hogs, Kansas Wheat, Natural Gas, & CBT Wheat (These five new this week.)

 ALL COMMENTARY IS CONSIDERED OPINION & VIEWS FROM THE AUTHOR AND NOT A SOLICITATION OF ANY SECURITIES.
 THE RISK OF LOSS IN TRADING COMMODITY INTERESTS CAN BE SUBSTANTIAL.
 YOU SHOULD THEREFORE CONSIDER WHETHER SUCH TRADING IS SUITABLE FOR YOU IN LIGHT OF YOUR FINANCIAL CONDITION.